shanmukh1608/Sentiment-Analysis-COVID19-Tweets/README.md

 The SVM classifier was not able to train to completion due to the time complexity being (O(n_samples^2 * n_features)).
 Since this is a language based dataset it is important to retain features to capture the sentiment of the tweet effectively.
 The training time for SVM cannot be reduced further without sacrificing information.

 ## Conclusion
 In the study so far, we have processed about 6 months of data representing the tweets during multiple waves of COVID-19.
 We have utilized PCA for feature selection and have trained several supervised models to compare their performance in classifying the sentiment of these tweets.
 The models were compared using four different metrics.
 We found that Random Forest performs better than the rest of the models with only the Neural Network (MLP) showing a comparable performance based on the metrics that we have tested.
+We believe it performed best because of its nature as an ensemble model which combines multiple decision trees to reduce the generalization error of the prediction.
+Naive bayes performed the worst relatively and the neural network will probably perform better when more data is fed into the model.

 ## References
 [1] Kaur, H., Ahsaan, S.U., Alankar, B. et al. “A Proposed Sentiment Analysis Deep Learning Algorithm for Analyzing COVID-19 Tweets.”
 Inf Syst Front 23, 1417–1429 (2021). https://doi.org/10.1007/s10796-021-10135-7.